tudelft3d/geo2020/faq/index.md

 #### How long should my thesis be?

-*As short as possible*, but it needs to cover all the criteria in the Appendix 1.
+*As short as possible*, but it needs to cover all the criteria in the Appendix 1 of the [Graduation Manual](/rules/)

 Writing concisely is difficult and time-consuming.
 Actually, it takes more time than writing long pieces.